-Also also, the cost of collection and interests are taken into account.
+Also, the cost of collection and interests are taken into account.
 Judgments fully restrict the trading of properties or their sale as this may lead to wage garnishment.
-Even once you move outside New Jersey, you are still eligible for paying the surcharge.
+Even once you move outside New Jersey, you are still eligible to pay the surcharge.
 With that, you also need to hand over your New Jersey driving license.

 A New Jersey license holder can also be surcharged for an out-of-state DWI.
 The surcharge statute requires assessing surcharges provided that you hold a New Jersey driver’s license and you are convicted in another state of a violation.

 The violation substantially should be similar to New Jersey’s DWI statute.
 Violations committed in other states are then reported back to New Jersey and are entered on your driver record.